chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Additionally, Android Verified Boot (AVB) can be enabled with the ``-a`` option.
 Those options work for all the ``build-*.sh`` scripts.

-Android OS build
-#################

-* tc2_swr  : This supports Android display with swiftshader (software rendering).

-The android images can be built with or without authentication enabled using Android Verified Boot(AVB).
-AVB build is done in userdebug mode and takes a longer time to boot as the images are verified.

-The ``-a`` option does not influence the way the system boots rather it adds an optional sanity check on the prerequisite images.

-Android based stack takes considerable time to build, so start the build and go grab a cup of coffee!

 Provided components